shadowvzs/form/README.md

 export type IFormProps<T extends object> = Omit<React.DetailedHTMLProps<React.FormHTMLAttributes<HTMLFormElement>, HTMLFormElement>, 'onSubmit'> & {
-    autoDisable?: boolean; // enable or disable the inputs with type 'submit' and 'reset' autoGenerate?: boolean; // if it is enabled then auto generate the input children for the form store?: FormContextStore<T>; // if we want provide an external formContextStore entity?: T;
+    autoDisable?: boolean; // enable or disable the inputs with type 'submit' and 'reset' autoGenerate?: boolean; // if it is enabled then auto generate the input children for the form store?: FormStore<T>; // if we want provide an external formStore entity?: T;
     config?: IConfig<T>;
     showErrors?: boolean; // show form errors